neuronsimulator/nrn/docs/cmake_doc/options.rst

 -------------------------
   There are 20 or so cmake arguments specific to a CoreNEURON build that are listed in https://github.com/neuronsimulator/nrn/blob/master/src/coreneuron/CMakeLists.txt.
-  The ones of particular interest that can be used on the NEURON CMake configure line are `CORENRN_ENABLE_NMODL` and `CORENRN_ENABLE_GPU`.
+  The one of particular interest that can be used on the NEURON CMake configure line is `CORENRN_ENABLE_GPU`.

 NMODL options
 =============